stanfordnlp/CoreNLP/_pages/caseless.md

   performance.
 Sorry!
 Stuff happens.
-If you want good caseless NER, you should either run with caseless models from a 3.5.x series release (all of which are compatible with version 3.6.0) or download the new fixed model either from the version 3.7.0 beta or in the HEAD jar, which is available from [our GitHub page](https://github.com/stanfordnlp/CoreNLP).
+If you want good caseless NER, you should either run with caseless models from a 3.5.x series release (all of which are compatible with version 3.6.0) or download the new fixed model from version 3.7.0 or in the HEAD jar, which is available from [our GitHub page](https://github.com/stanfordnlp/CoreNLP).
 Since the version 3.5.x releases have a separate caseless jar, it is easy to also specify it as a dependency; you just have to make sure that it